jcgregorio/blog/_posts/2019-02-08-the-real-value-of-a-70-top-marginal-tax-rate.md

 The last time we had a 70% top marginal tax rate in the U.S. it generated very little revenue.
-That doesn't mean it failed, that means it was dong it's job, as explained in
+That doesn't mean it failed, that means it was doing it's job, as explained in
 [The opportunity cost of firm payouts](https://www.interfluidity.com/v2/7065.html).